Tali'Zorah: Creation and development

 Like Garrus Vakarian, Tali was not an option for player romantic pursuit in the first game as the developers were unsure whether the alien characters would be emotionally compelling.
 Tali's romance event tree was added in Mass Effect 2 due to fan demand and her ability to express human emotion.
 This romance, if pursued in the second game, can be continued in Mass Effect 3.
-The romance event tree in 2 was written by Patrick Weekes.
+The romance event tree in 2 was written by Trick Weekes.
 Mass Effect 2 lead writer Mac Walters commented that "[t]he choice should be in 'who' you romance, not so much 'how'", with each of the characters having different-natured romances depending on their individual personalities.

 Each squad member in Mass Effect 2 had music composed for them, intended to convey their character; BioWare gave the composers detailed character studies for each to help.
 Tali's theme was created by Jimmy Hinson, who had generally made game remixes beforehand.
 Hinson worked from his home in Tennessee and made his pieces using FL Studio 9.
 Although they were given full access to the game's content, Hinson chose to avoid looking beyond what he absolutely needed to look at to write the tracks, due to wanting to experience the game fresh upon its release.
 In addition to Tali, Hinson also wrote tracks for Samara and Grunt, as well as various other tracks in the game.

 The game artists regularly drafted variations on Tali's face throughout the series' development.
 BioWare's position on whether to reveal her face was a long-standing internal debate, and the developers announced they were still unsure during Mass Effect 3's development.
 Concept artist Matt Rhodes felt it would interesting to see how players compared her personality to her appearance, and how they would respond to an appearance that challenged their expectations as "a little too alien, just a little too repellant".
 They were aware that either decision would likely annoy some people, and that no reveal could universally fit all views of Tali.
 BioWare wished to unveil her face in a "tasteful way" outside of the game engine, and decided that a gift from Tali would be the best way.
 A stock photo was used to ensure the face's closeness to a real photograph.
 An in-game photo of Tali's face is available as a gift to the player-character Commander Shepard upon pursuing her Mass Effect 3 romance event tree.

 BioWare considered not making Tali a squadmate in Mass Effect 3.
-Some writers, such as Weekes, felt passionately about her inclusion, which led the team to believe that the players could share his passion.
-Preston Watamaniuk, lead designer for the Mass Effect series, found Tali's death in 3 was the toughest for him to plan, though felt it needed to be possible due to the option of wiping out the quarians.
+Some writers, such as Weekes, felt passionately about her inclusion, which led the team to believe that the players could share their passion.
+Preston Watamaniuk, lead designer for the Mass Effect series, found Tali's death in 3 was the toughest for him to plan, though he felt it needed to be possible due to the option of wiping out the quarians.